verifyingnigs123/CHAKANOKS/ROLES_AND_PERMISSIONS.md

 - All roles require authentication to access the system
 - Role-based access control is enforced at both the controller and view levels
 - Activity logs track all user actions
-- The `central_admin` role currently shares dashboard access with `system_admin` but may need a dedicated sidebar menu
+- The `central_admin` role has full system access including user management, branch management, and system settings
 - Branch-specific roles (`branch_manager`, `inventory_staff`) are typically assigned to a specific branch via `branch_id`
+- **Note:** The `system_admin` role has been merged into `central_admin`.
+All system administrator responsibilities are now handled by the Central Admin role.

 ---